jon-brandy/hackthebox/Categories/Pwn/Format/README.md

 #### NOTES: In this writeup i won't explain again how to calculate the libc base and piebase again, i've explained this many times, go check my other writeups for explaination.

-6. After calculating the piebase and libc base, before overwriting **__malloc_hook** with **one_gadgetA**, we need to identify the libc used at the remote server, so we won't work twice.
+6. After calculating the piebase and libc base, before overwriting **__malloc_hook** with **one_gadget**, we need to identify the libc used at the remote server so we won't work twice.
-7. Well what i did to identify the remote server is kinda lucky i guess, maybe there are many ways that are more straightforward.
+7. Well, what I did to identify the remote server is kind of lucky, I guess; maybe there are many ways that are more straightforward.

 ---